The Black Parade: Release and promotion

 The band formally announced their third studio album on July 31, 2006, with the title of The Black Parade being revealed on August 25 alongside several details about the album, such as song titles and touring information.
 Six days later, the band performed at the 2006 MTV Video Music Awards pre-show in New York, and debuted "Welcome to the Black Parade" during their performance.
 The song was released for streaming two days later.
 On September 12, the album's artwork and the full track list was revealed.
 The music video for "Welcome to the Black Parade" was released on September 28.
 On October 21, the band was the musical guest on an episode of Saturday Night Live, where they performed "Welcome to the Black Parade" and "Cancer".

 The Black Parade was made available for streaming on October 19, and was released through Reprise on October 23 in Europe, with the official release date as October 24.
 The band played a record release show at Vintage Vinyl in the parking lot to celebrate its release on October 23.
 In Japan, the album was released on an enhanced CD, and also contains the song "Heaven Help Us" and a music video for "Welcome to the Black Parade."
 The album was supported by four singles, including the aforementioned "Welcome to the Black Parade".
 The album's second single, "Famous Last Words", was released on January 22, 2007.
 It was followed by "I Don't Love You" and "Teenagers", which were released on April 2 and July 9 respectively.
 In 2009, a compilation of B-sides from the album's singles was released, titled The Black Parade: The B-Sides.

 In July 2016, the band announced a 10th anniversary reissue of the album, titled The Black Parade/Living with Ghosts.
 It was released on September 23, and features The Black Parade alongside a second disc titled Living With Ghosts.
 The second disc contains 11 demos and live tracks, many of which were for previously unreleased songs.
 It also contains an early version of "Welcome To The Black Parade", titled "The Five of Us Are Dying", which was released on streaming services two months before the reissue's release.

+A 20th anniversary deluxe edition of the album is set to release on October 23, 2026.
+Advertised as including "everything [the band] finished during those sessions in a single collection", it will include the original album and six bonus tracks: the album's three B-sides, and three live recordings, including "Someone Out There Loves You".